 1. Your Savings Goal

+If you’re planning for retirement, an RRSP could be your ideal option.
 With an RRSP, you can defer paying taxes right from your young age to retirement, when your tax obligations might be lower.

-Therefore, it is wise to consider a TFSA when you have maxed out your RRSP contributions to benefit from tax-free growth and withdrawals.
+However, TFSA is not specifically built for retirement savings but could complement your retirement savings due to its flexibility.
+So it is wise to consider a TFSA when you have maxed out your RRSP contributions to benefit from tax-free growth and withdrawals.

 2. Your Income Tax Bracket

+Consequently, you might consider putting funds into a TFSA if you fall under a low tax bracket to build up your capital.
 Once you reach a higher income bracket, you can safely transfer your TFSA funds to an RRSP to reduce your income taxes.

 3. Your Time Horizon

-Since RRSPs are primary for retirement savings, they are more suitable for long-term savings or investments.
+TFSA and RRSP differ through investment timeframe.
+RRSPs are primarily for retirement savings, they are more suitable for long-term savings or investments.

 On the other hand, TFSAs are more suitable for short and medium-term savings investments due to their flexibility.